FACTS ABOUT HEARING LOSS

 If any part of the outer, middle, or inner ear isn’t working properly, the ability to hear may be affected.

-This type of hearing status involves the outer and/or middle ear.
+This type of hearing loss involves the outer and/or middle ear.

 A conductive loss prevents sound from moving effectively through the outer and/or middle ear so that it can move along to the inner ear.
 The simplest way to perceive conductive hearing loss is to plug your ears.
 Sounds that normally enter the canals are reduced.